tracehub/MyTraceHub/README.md

 ## MyWebApi

 This project is created through the Web API template.
+NuGet package Fonlow.TraceHub is used.

 ### Initial Twists